ThibClnt/py_little_maze/README.md

 ## The game

-By double clicking the py-little-maze/main.py file, you will discover a new wor.. no. It is just a little game made with pygame, which generates mazes of configurable size, as many times as you want.
+By double clicking the py-little-maze/main.py file, you will discover a new world...
+Not really.
+It is just a little game made with pygame, which generates mazes of configurable size, as many times as you want.
 Once you resolved the maze, another one is automatically generated.
 If this is too hard, you can click 'Resolve' to see the solution appear.